 Strength of motor

 The strength of the motor determines the range in which the rotations per minute can reach.
-Fortunately, both tools have been made with a similar premium motor that can reach speeds of between 5,000 to 35,000 rotations per minute.
+Fortunately, both tools have been made with a similar premium motor that can reach speeds of 5,000 to 35,000 rotations per minute.
 This versatile range is handy when it comes to handling different accessories.
-This means that the number of projects that you can undertake has increased significantly.
+This means that the number of projects you can undertake has increased significantly.

 The Dremel 4200 rotary tools have been designed with an electronic feedback circuit board.
 This will be able to provide the user with readings as they work.
-This should help improve the tool’s overall maintenance, thereby allowing it to last for a more extended period.
+This should help improve the tool’s overall maintenance, allowing it to last for a more extended period.

 What could be better?

 For an industrial-grade rotary tool, this cord is only 7 feet, and this may not be long enough to operate comfortably in a busy workspace.

 The manufacturers could have improved the finish of the materials used in the product.